 BEACH OPTIONS IN SURINAME

 Suriname's beaches might be beautiful, but they are rarely easy to reach.
-They are primarily the breading grounds for turtles, making the country one of the best places in the world to see this endangered underwater marvel in the wild.
+They are primarily the breeding grounds for turtles, making the country one of the best places in the world to see this endangered underwater marvel in the wild.

 HEALTH RISKS IN SURINAME